quitesimpleorg/exile.h/README.md

 ```

 We execute "cat()".
 The first call succeeds.
 In the second, we get an exception, because
 the subprocess "cat()" was launched in violated the policy (missing "rpath" vow).

+Naturally, there is a performance overhead.
+Certain challenges such pass-by-reference
+are yet to be solved.

 ## Status
 No release yet, experimental, API is unstable, builds will break on updates of this library.